SciBorgs/SciGuides/projects/Java101.md

 new elementType[length]
 ```

-The `new` keyword is what we use when we're telling the computer to create a new value of a certain type (there's more to this, but we'll get to that later).
+The `new` keyword is what we use when we're telling the computer to create a new value of a certain type (there's more to this, but we'll get to that in [Java102](/projects/Java102)).

 Here's an example of using this method to initialize a 100 element boolean array: